Rai0101-T/CanadaGrants/README.md

 - **Comprehensive Grant Database**: Access to over 250 unique grants across federal, provincial, and private funding sources
 - **AI-Powered Grant Matching**: Compatibility scores based on business profiles to find the most relevant opportunities
-- **GrantScribe Assistance**: AI service for application assistance, plagiarism checking, and idea generation
+- **GrantScribe Assistance**: AI service for application assistance, plagiarism checking, and idea generation that leverages user business profiles
-- **Industry Filtering**: Browse grants by specific industries and sectors
+- **Dynamic Filtering**: Toggle filters for Featured, Federal, and Provincial grants by type, industry, or region
-- **Personalized "My List"**: Save and organize grants for future reference
+- **Personalized "My List"**: Save and organize grants for future reference with application status tracking
 - **Multi-criteria Search**: Find grants based on location, industry, funding amount, and more
 - **Automated Grant Updating**: Weekly background scraping to ensure all information is current
+- **Contextually Relevant Images**: Each grant features a unique, industry-appropriate image to enhance recognition

 ## Technical Stack

 ### Frontend
-- TypeScript React
+- TypeScript React for UI components
-- Tailwind CSS with shadcn/ui components
+- Tailwind CSS with shadcn/ui for Netflix-inspired UI
-- React Query for data fetching
+- TanStack Query (React Query) for data fetching and state management
-- React Hook Form for form handling
+- React Hook Form with Zod validation for form handling
-- Wouter for client-side routing
+- Wouter for lightweight client-side routing
+- Responsive layouts for mobile, tablet, and desktop viewing

 ### Backend
-- Node.js/Express
+- Node.js/Express with TypeScript for the API server
-- PostgreSQL with Drizzle ORM
+- PostgreSQL with Drizzle ORM for database operations
-- Passport.js for authentication
+- Passport.js for authentication and session management
-- OpenAI API integration for grant recommendations and GrantScribe
+- OpenAI GPT-4o integration for AI-powered features
+- Puppeteer for automated web scraping
 - Node-cron for scheduled background tasks

 ### Infrastructure
+- Robust error handling with fallback mechanisms
 - Database backup and migration tools
-- Automated web scraping infrastructure
+- Automated grant updating through web scraping
-- Image optimization and diversification system
+- Image optimization and classification system
+- Protected routes with authentication middleware

 ## Grant Categories